loomio/loomio-docs/en/src/policy/privacy/loomio-subprocessors/index.md

 The following is a list of personal data subprocessors we use.

+Update 2024-03-28 - Added OpenAI to list of our subprocessors.
 Update 2023-06-28 - We've moved our main database and application servers to Digital Ocean.
 We no longer use Heroku.

 - [DigitalOcean](https://www.digitalocean.com/security/gdpr/) - Cloud computing services.
 The majority of our application stack is on Digital Ocean.